spetric/SigmaPi-Engine/README.md

 4. TThread should be converted to std::thread or similar threading class.

 ## Demo with source code
-Demo with source code (Delphi and c++) can be downloaded from: https://sigmapi-design.com/archive/spEngine.zip.
+Demo with source code (Delphi and C++) can be downloaded from: https://sigmapi-design.com/archive/spEngine.zip.
 However, this is a very old version of spEnigne (0.6) without IPP support.
 Anyway, you can get a picture on how to use spEnigne APIs.

 ## Prebuild spEnigne.dll (32/64-bit)